Marine Fungi: Nature's Hidden Allies in the Fight Against Plastic Pollution

 Hope on the Horizon

-Dr. Vidal remains optimistic: "Nature has solutions to the problems we've created.
-By working with—not against—these organisms, we can turn the tide on plastic pollution."
+Dr Vidal remains optimistic: "Nature has solutions to the problems we've created.
+By collaborating with these organisms, rather than opposing them, we can effectively combat plastic pollution.

 Comments